rishabhsamb/torch-gans/conditional-gan/README.md

 ---
 ### Visualizations

 Here we have perturbations to an initial random noise vector.
-It is _trivial_ what class the generator was conditioned on when generating the image:
+It is _trivial_ what class the generator was conditioned on when generating each of the images:

 ![small perturbation gif](https://github.com/rishabhsamb/torch-gans/blob/master/conditional-gan/gifs/0.4_interpolation_cgan.gif)